General enquiries: 0800 326 5559

 The underlying causes of addiction in Bradford

-Drug and alcohol addiction often comes with a variety of underlying causes.
+Drug addiction and alcoholism are often triggered by a variety of underlying causes.
 Some of the most common are past trauma, home environment, career trouble and/or addictive personalities.

-Especially with regards to the first three, the essential theme is the same.
-People with addiction use whatever they’re addicted to, filling some kind of void in their life, whether it’s physical or emotional.
+Especially with regard to the first three, the essential theme is the same.
+People with addiction use whatever they’re addicted to, filling some kind of void in their lives, whether it’s physical or emotional.

 It’s all of these complex factors under the surface that make addiction so hard to beat.
 As a result, the unfortunate truth of addiction is that it’s not really curable.

 It’s just too large and complex to fully eliminate.
 But, through the right kind of rehabilitation, you can learn to manage it.
-And once you have, you can finally start to return to the life you had before your addiction started.
+And once you have, you can finally start to return to the life you had before your alcohol or drug addiction started.

-Rehabs come in all shapes and sizes, from outpatient NHS to luxury private rehab, so you can find the right match for you.
+Rehab clinics come in all shapes and sizes, from outpatient NHS treatment to private luxury rehab clinics, so you can find the right match for you.

 Please call our 24-Hour Helpline: 0800 326 5559

-Old man sitting at a table holding a drink at rehab
+Recovering alcoholic sitting at a table holding a drink during detox at a drug and alcohol rehab Bradford

-When you’re suffering from an addiction, it can be hard to see how things look to others.
-As such, many people are directed towards drug and alcohol rehab by people who care about them.
+When you’re suffering from an alcohol or drug addiction, it can be hard to see how things look to others.
+As such, many people are directed towards drug & alcohol rehabilitation by people who care about them.

 If someone you love has tried to discuss your problem and has suggested that you seek out some kind of rehab or treatment, this is most likely a sign that it is time for you to get help.